MohamedMesto/Red-Cross-and-red-Crescent-Management-System-App-using-c-and-SQL-server/README.md

 </tr>
 </table>

-# Advanced Web Technologies Project summersemester 2022 - Group 1
+# Red Cross and red Crescent Management System App using C# and SQL server

 # Video Streaming Mixer Library
-by Fraunhofer-Institut für Offene Kommunikationssysteme FOKUS.

-In progress 042022-092022
+<h5> At <a href="https://www.linkedin.com/company/syredcrescent/">the  International Committee of the Red Cross </a> & <a href="https://www.linkedin.com/company/syredcrescent/">the Syrian Arab Red Crescent
+</a></h5>

+Will uploaded soon

 Video Streaming Mixer Library: In order to create e.g. playlists consisting of multiple existing different video streams it is needed to make sure that the different video stream sources are all compatible in regards to video resolution and bitrate and can be combined into a single video stream.